hero media

 Twin Falls Gorge offers two enjoyable options: a walk to the base of the gorge and the Twin Falls plateau walk.
 At the time of writing, the base walk is closed for an infrastructure upgrade.
 However, as with all closures in Kakadu National Park, circumstances can change quickly, so be sure to check the Kakadu access report before visiting.
 When open, the gorge walk is accessible via a shuttle boat, and tickets can be purchased at Bowali Visitor Centre.

 For an intensive hike experience, get up early and follow the Twin Falls plateau walk.
-This 6-kilometre return hike is difficult and for experienced hikers only, winding through monsoon forest and ancient sandstone formations.
+This six-kilometre return hike is difficult and for experienced hikers only, winding through monsoon forest and ancient sandstone formations.

 Alternatively, follow the easy-to-moderate Budjmi lookout walk.
 At 1km return, it’s a quick 45 minutes and means you can enjoy the afternoon light playing across the sandstone formations of Twin Falls Gorge.

 Note: The Twin Falls Gorge will reopen in 2026.
-Helicopter tours to see the falls can be booked through Kakadu Air .
+Helicopter tours to see the falls can be booked through Kakadu Air.

 4. Gunlom Falls